 - Level of assistance with job placement after graduation

 Deciding which law school to attend should go beyond observing school rankings.
 Choosing the best law school for you is critically important for your short-term and long-term success in the legal profession.
 In addition to the points above, a large number of law school Deans have endorsed a joint statement on the selection process in their "Deans Speak Out" letter to law school applicants.

 Another resource for learning about law schools is attending a Law School Recruitment Forum.
 LSAC hosts Forum around the country each year, with the closest being in Chicago during the late fall.
-Refer to the Pre-Law program’s special events calendar for more information about attending the Forum.

 Several sites below offer useful free information as well as offer commercial products and services.
 Use of commercial services can be a good investment or a total waste of your time and money depending on your circumstances.
 A pre-law advisor may be able to assist you in determining whether a prep service is right for you.
 Listing of services below does not imply endorsement.